Top Static Site Generators Every Developer Should Explore

 gatsby ssg

 Gatsby is another React-based SSG that focuses on using GraphQL to pull content from various sources, including CMSs, APIs, and local files.
 It’s feature-rich, with a huge ecosystem of plugins and starters.
 It’s great for projects that require rich data integrations, performance, and scalability.
-Many developers appreciate how SSGs let them focus on writing content and shipping features, rather than managing backend like NodeJS infrastructure.
+Developers building JAMstack sites love how Gatsby merges content and code effortlessly, creating performant pages that load 2–3× faster than traditional CMS-driven sites. rather than managing backend like NodeJS infrastructure.
+Beyond speed, Gatsby emphasizes developer experience—offering hot reloading, prefetching, and a strong community around its cloud build platform.
+It’s an excellent choice for marketing sites, eCommerce, and data-rich SaaS frontends that demand modern web performance.

 4. Jekyll